What Tuesday's Results Mean For GOP, Tea Party

 GONYEA: Murphy has long cautioned that Republicans not interpret unpopularity of Democrats as a validation of the GOP, which also suffers from very low approval ratings.

 MURPHY: Now that we've taken this power that's been given to us by the American people, it comes with a responsibility.

 GONYEA: Back in Ohio, at last night's GOP celebration, Bob Gibbs is the new congressman-elect from the 18th District.
 He says he feels that responsibility.

-Congressman-elect BOB GIBBS (Republican, Ohio 18th District): We're going to listen to the people, that's for sure.
+BOB GIBBS: We're going to listen to the people, that's for sure.
 And you got a lot of Republicans coming into Congress now that weren't there.

 GONYEA: Gibbs says he sees it as a very different party before adding this note.

 GIBBS: Yup.
 It better be or we're going to be kicked out of office too.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.